jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-2-code-flow-redirection.md

 To see how we can actually exploit this, we will have a look at a proof of concept exploit with an example program.

-First, we add a `win` function to be compiled into the binary.
-This is so that we have a target to redirect the code flow to.
-This is a good first step in code flow exploitation.
+First, we create a `win` function to be compiled into the binary.
+We can use it as a target to redirect the code flow to.
+This is a good first step in learning code flow exploitation.
 The function does not do very much, it simply prints "win!" so that we know we did good:

 ```go